-Great Kitchen restaurant at Kedleston Hall
+Restaurant at Kedleston Hall

 The Great Kitchen restaurant is the perfect place to relax and refuel before a walk in the parkland or after exploring inside the hall.
 Whether it's a morning coffee and cake, a lunch or cream tea, you'll receive a warm welcome at the restaurant.
+Outdoor seating is available outside the restaurant, where dogs are welcome too.

 The restaurant is situated in what was once Kedleston's Great Kitchen, where great banquets were prepared and a team of kitchen staff would have cooked for the Curzon family and their guests.
 It has changed very little over the years and you can still clearly see many of the original kitchen features.
 The Servants' Hall beside the kitchen offers additional tables and seating and is where, originally, the staff would have eaten their meal, after waiting on the Curzon family.